m-ender/alice/README.md

 If a string is popped in Cardinal mode, Alice finds all integers in this string.
 Integers are substrings consisting only of ASCII digits, optionally prefixed by a `-`.
 However, if the `-` immediately follows an earlier integer, it is ignored.
 An example might help: in `ab12,-34cd`, Alice would find the integers `12` and `-34`.
 But in `ab12-34cd` it would find the integers `12` and `34` instead.
 All of these integers are pushed to the stack (from left to right), and then Alice tries to pop a value again.
 Note that if the string on top of the stack contains no integers, it will simply be discarded and Alice pops the next value instead (which may again be a string which would repeat the process).

 If Alice tries to pop from an empty stack in Cardinal mode, a zero is returned instead.
+Likewise, commands which work with the stack without popping treat it as if there as in infinite amount of zeros at the bottom.

 If an integer is popped in Ordinal mode, Alice simply converts that integer to its usual decimal string representation.

 If Alice tries to pop from an empty stack in Ordinal mode, an empty string is returned instead.
+Likewise, commands which work with the stack without popping treat it as if there as in infinite amount of empty strings at the bottom.

 Note that there are few stack manipulation commands which reorder the stack *without* popping any values.
 Consequently, these don't cause any type conversion.
 This will be pointed out explicitly in the command reference, where applicable.